 When you play games or edit videos, you don't want to worry about your graphics card slowing you down.
 With 768 CUDA cores and at least 1GB of memory, the GTX 650 Ti is sure to keep the action going.
-Ti stands for Titanium, and it is a name used by Nvidia to signify an increase in performance from the standard model number.
+Ti stands for Titanium, a name Nvidia uses to signify an increase in performance from the standard model.

 While you can play many modern games on high settings, advanced PC gamers will likely find the GTX 650 Ti limited in the areas they like to tinker with the most.
-For example, the card lacks dual card SLI support.
-Nvidia states that the SLI linking system was removed from the 650 Ti to make it more affordable.
-While this is good news if you want an affordable single card system, it is disappointing if you want to boost your graphics experience by doubling up your video cards in an SLI build.
+For example, the card lacks dual-card SLI support.
+Nvidia states that it removed the SLI linking system from the 650 Ti to make it more affordable.
+While this is good news if you want an affordable single-card system, it is disappointing if you want to boost your graphics experience by doubling up your video cards in an SLI build.

-Overclocking can be an exciting and nerve wracking experience.
+Overclocking can be an exciting and nerve-wracking experience.
 Pushing your graphics card to the limit and getting great results by boosting your GPU is very rewarding.
-Unfortunately for advanced users, Nvidia decided to leave the GPU Boost feature out of this graphics card, so if you are looking for a graphics card that will monitor your GPU performance for you and adjust the performance accordingly, you may want to upgrade to a higher model card.
-On the other hand, if pushing your card's limits does not interest you, or if you are nervous about frying your video card by overclocking too much, then the GTX 650 Ti's lack of GPU boosting features is an advantage.
+Unfortunately for advanced users, this card doesn't have the GPU Boost feature, unlike Nvidia's graphics card at the higher end.
+If you are looking for a graphics card that monitors your GPU performance for you and adjusts the performance accordingly, you may want to upgrade to a higher-model card.
+On the other hand, if pushing your card's limits does not interest you, or if you are nervous about frying your video card by overclocking too much, then the GTX 650 Ti's lack of GPU-boosting features is an advantage.

-Overall, the GTX 650 Ti is a great mid-range graphics card.
-While it lacks some advanced features, it does have great processing speed, fast memory and an affordable price, so you can step into better graphics performance without breaking the bank.
+Overall, the GTX 650 Ti is a great midrange graphics card.
+While it is not the best graphics card, it does have great processing speed, fast memory and an affordable price.
+With this card, you can step into better graphics performance without breaking the bank.

-The GTX 650 Ti is 40 percent faster than the GTX 650, and it is DirectX 11 compatible.
+The GTX 650 Ti is 40 percent faster than the GTX 650, and it is compatible with DirectX 11.